The Imperfections of Perfectionism

 Yet, Warfield did not just teach this to his students; he modeled it for them.
 The primary reason that Warfield’s world was so small during his tenure at Princeton was owing to the failing health if not nearly invalid status of his wife.
 When Warfield left his home it was to teach and to worship.
 Otherwise, he cared for his wife in his home (and, of course, he wrote).
 This was the calling that God had for Warfield, to teach, to write, and to be a caring and loving husband.
 And in these roles Warfield sought to reflect the holiness of God, to exercise humility, and to serve selflessly.

-Dr. Stephen J. Nichols is president of Reformation Bible College, chief academic officer for Ligonier Ministries, and teaches on the podcast 5 Minutes in Church History.
+Dr. Stephen J. Nichols is president of Reformation Bible College, chief academic officer for Ligonier Ministries, and hosts the podcasts 5 Minutes in Church History and Open Book.
 Originally published in Tabletalk magazine.